Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: INTRODUCTION

-By the advent of the infrared spectrometer (IRS) on the Spitzer telescope, additional emission lines were identified for AGN diagnostics in the mid-infrared, that are less sensitive to extinction.
-For example, the line ratio [O IV]25.9\micron/[Nell]12.8\micron\ or [NeV]14.3\micron/[Nell]12.8\micron\ is a reliable indicator to separate AGNs from \sfgs\ \citep{Armus2006}.
-The different transition lines of Polycyclic Aromatic Hydrocarbon (PAH) molecules are other reliable tracers, with weaker PAH emission corresponds to higher AGN contribution \citep{Voit1992,Veilleux2009};\\ (ii) {\it Continuum slope} - As the influence of the AGN becomes significant in the galaxy, the infrared spectral indexes start to be dominated by a power-law continuum at $\sim10\micron$ \citep{AH2006,Donley2007}.
-For longer wavelengths, the mid-infrared to far-infrared ratio is a simple measure to quantify the relative contributions of AGNs and \sfgs\ \citep{Veilleux2009};\\ (iii) {\it Spectral energy distribution fitting} - With the development of deep multi-wavelength photometric surveys, panchromatic Spectral Energy Distribution (SED) studies are becoming increasingly popular.
+With the advent of the infrared spectrometer on the Infrared Space Observatory (ISO) and the Spitzer telescope, other emission lines were identified for AGN diagnostics in the mid-infrared with less extinction.
+For example, the line ratio [O IV]25.9\micron/[Nell]12.8\micron\ or [NeV]14.3\micron/[Nell]12.8\micron\ is a reliable indicator to separate AGNs from \sfgs\ \citep{Genzel1998, Armus2006}.
+The different Polycyclic Aromatic Hydrocarbon (PAH) emission features at 6.2\micron\, 7.7\micron\, and 11.3 \micron\ are other reliable star formation tracers, with weaker PAH emission corresponding to higher AGN contribution \citep{Voit1992,Veilleux2009};\\ (ii) {\it Continuum slope} - The cold dust emission in the far-infrared band is mainly due to star formation.
+In contrast, hot dust components around 10$\micron$ are considered to be associated with AGN activity.
+As the influence of the AGN becomes significant in the galaxy, the infrared spectral indexes start to be dominated by a power-law continuum $\sim$ $10\micron$ \citep{AH2006,Donley2007}.
+Therefore, the mid-infrared to far-infrared ratio is a simple measure to quantify the relative contributions of AGN and star formation \citep{Veilleux2009};\\ (iii) {\it Spectral energy distribution fitting} - With the development of deep multi-wavelength photometric surveys, panchromatic SED studies are becoming increasingly popular.
 Theoretical or empirical templates are commonly used to fit the SED and determine the photometric redshifts of galaxies.
-Multi-component fitting, including the contribution from stars, dust, and AGNs is now possible thanks to very broad photometric coverage.
-In the case of heavily obscured AGNs, although star formation of host galaxy dominates the flux at most wavelengths, a bump in mid-infrared produced by the circumnuclear dust radiation, can be an indicator of an obscured AGN.
+Multi-component fitting, including the contribution from stars, dust, and AGNs is now possible due to very broad photometric coverage.
+In the case of heavily obscured AGNs, although star formation of host galaxy dominates the flux at most wavelengths, a bump in mid-infrared produced by the circumnuclear dust radiation can be an indicator of an obscured AGN.
 Therefore, identifying hot dust component from the galaxy SED is a reliable way to determine the AGN contribution to total infrared luminosity \citep{Mullaney2011,Pozzi2012}.